t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 ## Requirements

-Before you get started, here's what you need to configure MSIX app attach:
+Before you get started, here's what you need to configureWindows Sandbox in Windows Virtual Desktop:

 - Access to the Windows Insider portal to obtain the version of Windows 10 multi-user with support for the Windows Sandbox in WVD.
 - A functioning Windows Virtual Desktop deployment.
 To learn how to deploy Windows Virtual Desktop (classic), see [Create a tenant in Windows Virtual Desktop](./virtual-desktop-fall-2019/tenant-setup-azure-active-directory.md).
 To learn how to deploy Windows Virtual Desktop with Azure Resource Manager integration, see [Create a host pool with the Azure portal](./create-host-pools-azure-marketplace.md).